mheroth/Capstone_Project_Arvato_Bertelsmann/README.md

 This project provided by Arvato Financial Solutions was one of the available capstone projects.
 I chose this project mainly for the reasons, that the data in this project is real and almost no cleaning has been done to it.

 ## Files <a name="files"></a>
 Arvato provided a couple of files for this project but as part of the terms and conditions I'm not allowed to share/include them in this repository.
+In this repository are only this README file, the terms and conditions statements, the feature_summary.csv, which is necessary for the code and the jupyter notebook Arvato-Project-Workbook.ipynb

 ## Results <a name="results"></a>
 See blog post [here](...)